Category Archives: General

 Gluten-Free Earl Grey Cranberry-Orange Shortbread

-I use my old coffee grinder to grind the loose tea leaves very finely.
+I use an old coffee grinder to grind the loose tea leaves very finely.
 This releases their essence which, in turn, infuses the dough with the tea aromatic.
 Use dried, not fresh or frozen, cranberries for these cookies and make sure they are chopped quite finely.

 The dough will be quite soft so form it into a round log shape, wrap it tightly in plastic wrap or waxed paper, and refrigerate it for 2-3 hours before slicing and baking.
 Refrigerating the dough helps to firm it up enough so that, when sliced with a sharp knife, the slices cut cleanly.
 Empty cardboard paper towel rolls make great cylinder “sleeves” in which to chill the cookie dough because they help to keep the round shape.
 Simply slit open the paper towel roll, place the wrapped cookie log inside the “sleeve”, draw the edges of the cylinder together, and secure with tape.
 Rotate the cookie dough log a couple of times during the chilling process to distribute its weight and help to keep the round shape.